ar-work-acc/koa_fund_app/README.md

 ## Build for Docker

-To build the image (just run compose.sh):
+To build the image (just run run-compose.sh):

 ```
 $ npm run clean